 To begin with, we should emphasize that Customer Insights was never intended to be a full-fledged monitoring and alerting system.
 Customer Insights is for data analysis, and not for monitoring and alerting.

-So now that we've told you that Customer Insights is not a monitoring and alerting system, let's introduce today's topic: using Customer Insights as a monitoring and alerting system.
+So now that we've told you that Customer Insights is not a monitoring and alerting system, let's explain how to use Customer Insights as a monitoring and alerting system.

 What is a Conditional Alert?

 In the software world, a "conditional statement" is the way developers refer to an if-then statement: if X is true, then do Y. There's nothing magical, or even technical, about that; we use conditional statements all the time in real life.
 If the door is locked, then ring the doorbell.
 If the lawnmower won't start, then fill the gas tank.
 If – well, you know how these things work.

 We can set up similar if-then scenarios in Customer Insights thanks to two things: 1) our ability to query for a specific set of data: and, 2) our ability to schedule an email to be sent (or not to be sent) based on the results of that query.
 Admittedly, that explanation might not explain very much.
 But that's fine; after all, that's why we're going to walk you through the following scenario:

 Let's assume that you have a website where, every hour on the hour, you expect X number of new users to register.
 (For our purposes, it doesn't matter what Xis equal to.)
 Has an hour ever gone by without a new registration?
 Yes it has.
 But each time this happened it was due to a problem of some kind: users tried to register during that hour, but couldn't.
 In other words, an hour without a registration usually points to some sort of hardware/software/network snafu.
 Because of that, you'd like to be notified any time an hour goes by without someone registering on the site.